SirJonthe/utest/README.md

 g++ code.cpp utest/utest.cpp
 ```

-...where `code.cpp` is the source file containing the user-defined unit tests as well as the entry point for the program.
+...where `code.cpp` is an example source file containing the user-defined unit tests as well as the entry point for the program.

 ## Examples
 ### Creating a unit test: